 I am wondering how would the webservice client know what kind WS-security he should enable and configure in his side to access my secured web service successfully?
 Since from WSDL, client won't see WS-security information.

 I tried to create two seperate clients.
 One is with no security at all and the client won't be able to get any thing back from my digital signature enabled webservice.
 By monitoring with the TCP/IP server, I saw the client get the SOAP Fault with the FaultCode - FailedCheck and FaultString - The SOAP Body is not signed.

 The other client I created with WS-Security of digital signature.
 I monitored this client and see it can successfully access my web service.

-Should client just check the fault code to decide which WS-Security to implement at his side to match the webservice endpoint security?
-Or is there other standard way that the client know from?
+Should client just check the fault and decide which WS-Security to implement at his side?
+Or is there other stand way that the client know?

 For the static webservice(two party point to point), I can tell my client what kind of WS-Security I am using and he should also use the same WS-Security.
 But for the dynamic webservice which is published to UDDI, the client has no clue what WS-Security to use based on the WSDL, so he will have to count on the fault exception to decode what kind WS-Security to implement at his side?
 Is that too much for the client?

 One of the promises of Web services is to be able to loosely couple the end points and allow the publishing of services in UDDI directories that can be discovered and invoked dynamically at run time.
 Unfortunately, at this point in the technology life cycle, the use of WS-Security in the SOAP message header prevents us from being able to do this.
 Today's Java to WSDL emitters are not yet able to handle the creation of WSDL documents that appropriately describe the WS-Security requirements.
 Plus, even if they could, at this stage, development tools such as WebSphere Studio Application Developer or Visual Studio .Net couldn't generate the proxies that handle the WS-Security aspects of the service.